What is Color?

-RGB color values are supported in all browsers .
-It is very simple to specify a color in RGB terms.
-For example, say we wanted to display all paragraphs with a Red component of 255, a Green component of 127, and a Blue component of 80 (giving a coral color).
-We would simply use the following style declaration:
+RGB color values are widely supported in all browsers, making it straightforward to specify colors using this format.
+To display paragraphs with a coral color, which has a Red component of 255, a Green component of 127, and a Blue component of 80, you can use the following style declaration:

 Each parameter (red, green, and blue) defines the intensity of the color as an integer between 0 and 255.

 HSV, which stands for Hue, Saturation, and Value, is a color space that describes colors based on their hue, saturation, and brightness.
 Hue represents the dominant wavelength of the color, while saturation determines the intensity and brilliance of the color.
 Value refers to the lightness or darkness of the color.
 The HSV representation is similar to how paints of different colors mix together, with saturation resembling various shades of brightly colored paint and value resembling the mixture of those paints with varying amounts of black or white.
 The hue dimension follows a circular pattern, starting from the red primary at 0°, passing through the green primary at 120°, the blue primary at 240°, and wrapping back to red at 360°.